Install and use Mullvad app on macOS

 - "Unsecured connection" will be displayed in red on the connection screen.

-- The location of your IP address (usually your real location) will be listed.
+- The real location of your internet connection will be listed.

-- A red GPS dot will mark the location of your IP address (usually your real location) on the map.
+- A red GPS dot will mark your real internet location on the map.

 - The top bar of the app will be red.